bbqqvv/RecipelyProject/README.md

 not use for commercial purposes.

 ## Design System
-- Now you can get template for app Recipely here: https://drive.google.com/file/d/1Xj9KG4C_agA1KDTJwqLGZsdKdhHiLNzl/view?usp=sharing
+- Now you can get template for app Recipely here: https://drive.google.com/file/d/1Xj9KG4C_agA1KDTJwqLGZsdKdhHiLNzl/view?usp=sharing and let's open it on Figma.

 ## Thank you very much
 [Bùi Lê Hoài An](https://github.com/AnBuiii/AnBuiii) developed this open project